 All of our plants are built at the spring sources.
 They are located: near Olancha Peak, in the Sierra Nevada; near Mt.
-Shasta in Weed, California; near the mountains in the Cherokee National Forest in Benton, Tennessee; near the Blue Ridge Mountains in Salem, South Carolina; near the Ossipee Mountains of Moultonborough, New Hampshire and the Ouachita Mountain range of Black Springs Arkansas.
-We do not bottled municipal water at any of our locations.
+Shasta in Weed, California; near the mountains in the Cherokee National Forest in Benton, Tennessee; near the Blue Ridge Mountains in Salem, South Carolina; near the Ossipee Mountains of Moultonborough, New Hampshire, Ouachita Mountain range of Norman, Arkansas and near the Adirondack Park of Johnstown, New York.
+We do not bottle municipal water at any of our locations.

 Q: Can you send me a Bottled Water Report which shows analysis for the source of the water?

 A: Yes, you can obtain copies of Bottled Water Reports by email at email@example.com or by calling our toll free number at 1-800-4-GEYSER (1-800-443-9737), to speak to one of our Customer Service Representatives between the hours of 9 am and 4 pm Pacific Time.

 You can also find individual Bottled Water Reports for each of our bottling plants by accessing the links below.

 Olancha Peak, CA

 Q: Do chemicals leach from your CRYSTAL GEYSER® ALPINE SPRING WATER® if the bottles are stored in the sun or in a hot car?